AutoScheduleSystem/ass/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within ASS, please send an e-mail to Xiaonan Ji at jxn2014@gmail.com.
+If you discover a security vulnerability within ASS, please send an e-mail to Xiaonan Ji(jxn2014@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License